Anti-CAA stir rips through nation: South Delhi burns, Internet suspended in Aligarh

 50 students, detained during protests at Jamia University

-Protestors torched four public buses and two police vehicles as they clashed with police in New Friends' Colony in New Delhi near Jamia Millia Islamia during a demonstration against the amended Citizenship Act on Sunday, leaving nearly 60 people including students, cops and fire fighters injured.
+Protestors torched four public buses and two police vehicles as they clashed with police in New Friends' Colony in New Delhi near Jamia Millia Islamia during a demonstration against the amended Citizenship Act on Sunday, leaving nearly 60 people including students, cops and firefighters injured.

-Police used batons and teargas shells to disperse the violent mob, but denied firing at them.
+Police used batons and teargas shells to disperse the violent mob but denied firing at them.
 However, videos of purported police firing, injured students in the university bathroom as well as footage of them bleeding emerged on social media.
 But Delhi Police refuted reports of any casualty during the clashes.

 Following the arson on roads, police entered the Jamia university campus, where tension prevailed as several persons were detained for alleged involvement in the violence.